QUICK NOTE: This collection contains DIY reading nooks for kids (window reading nook) and photos of complete reading corner ideas.

-This one-of-a-kind bookshelf chair called “Sunflower Chair,” was designed by He Mu and Zhang Qian from Shanghai University of Engineering Science.
+This one-of-a-kind bookshelf chair called “Sunflower Chair” was designed by He Mu and Zhang Qian from the Shanghai University of Engineering Science.
 This fascinating model won the Redtory Design Award of the fifth “Design for Sitting” Grand Prix Exhibition.

 If you feel a little handy, combine elements in one playing area.

 When my kid’s reading level evidently improved, not only the reading spectrum became broader but his reading space preferences.
 Often times I’d notice his craving for bigger windows and cozy window seats.
 Can’t blame him for it.